-From time to time after the effective date of this Registration Statement, as determined by the selling security holder.
+From time to time after the effective date of this Registration Statement, as determined by the selling security holders.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. o
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. []

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. [x]

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering, o
+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. o
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. []